BartMassey/ciphersaber2/README.md

-CS2 encryption requires a plaintext message (treated as a bytestream), a key with a recommended maximum size of 53 bytes and a required maximum size of 256 bytes, and an "initial value" ([IV](http://en.wikipedia.org/wiki/Initialization_vector)) of 10 bytes.
+CS2 encryption requires a plaintext message (treated as a bytestream), a key, and an "initial value" ([IV](http://en.wikipedia.org/wiki/Initialization_vector)) of 10 bytes.
+The key *should* be no more than 53 bytes, to ensure good mixing during key scheduling.

 The IV is a [nonce](http://en.wikipedia.org/wiki/Cryptographic_nonce) that must be different for each message sent: it should be chosen randomly if possible, but may be chosen pseudo-randomly or even just counted if necessary.
+CS2 appends the IV to the CS2 key to produce an RC4 key.
+RC4 uses only the first 256 RC4 key bytes.
+Thus, the CS2 key
+*must* be no more than 246 bytes: a longer CS2 key would cause some or all of the IV to not be used by RC4.

 <!-- This pseudocode translated from encrypt.pseu by pseuf -->